TimHey-Procore/personalrepo/README.md

 - I use Monday's to advance deliverables, catch up with the team and address any blockers that may have popped up.
 - I have most of my meetings Tuesday - Thursday and like to keep Fridays meetings-free.
-- Each Friday I prepare a plan for the next week. ✍️
+- Each Friday I prepare a plan for the next week ✍️

 ## My typical day